 The princess flower is tall at its mature size and can be pruned to be more compact.
 It is round or vase-shaped.
-The leaves are 2 to 6 inches in length and 1 to 1.5 inches wide, covered in soft hair and often tipped with red around the edges.
+The leaves are two to six inches in length and one to 1 1/2 inches wide, covered in soft hair and often tipped with red around the edges.

 Use the princess flower as a specimen plant or for borders and foundations.
 The large vibrant purple flowers and soft hairy leaves work well in sensory gardens.

 The princess flower prefers full sun but can tolerate partial shade if it receives at least five hours a day of direct sunlight.
 In fact, if you are in a particularly hot area, it's a good idea to provide some shade.

 Your princess flower will appreciate damp, rich soil.
 While the plant does need regular watering, it's important that the soil drains well: princess flower can experience root rot if the soil is soggy.

 Princess flower is somewhat drought tolerant but does best when regularly watered.
 Unless it's very hot, weekly watering is sufficient.
 Be careful to avoid overwatering, as very wet soil can injure the plant.

 Princess flower cannot tolerate a real frost and will die back once a frost hits.
 If you want to keep your plant from dying back you can bring it indoors for the winter.
 One option is to cut the plant back to about eight inches and keep it in the garage or basement.
 If you do keep the plant in the dark, water it only enough to keep it from drying out.

 It's best to fertilize your princess flower each spring, summer, and fall.
 You can use fertilizer intended for acid-loving plants such as rhododendron or azalea, but your plant will also appreciate a bit of manure.
 Mulching will help your princess flower to retain moisture.